Milkdromeda-333/portfolio-old/README.md

 - Realized that the more that I build, the better I'm getting at thinking of solutions.
 I used to SUCK at making responsive navbars, but now its easy-peasy.
 I did so by struggling through the learning phase.

+- Started to seriously think about CSS methodologies to make more effiient CSS.

 Questions:

 - Im not entirely sure that I need or correctly implelmented the browserRouter in main.jsx